chrisdhaan/CDYelpFusionKit/README.md

 public func openYelpToCheckInNearby()
 ```

-The following lines of code show an example query to the Yelp Check In Nearby Deep Link.
+The following lines of code show an example query to the check in nearby deep link.

 ```swift
 let yelpDeepLink = CDYelpDeepLink()